 |Users - View||Grants the ability to search for and view summary information about users in the portal via the Admin/Users screen.
 This permission can be constrained by OU, User's OU, User Self and Subordinates, and Users.
 If multiple constraints are added, these constraints are considered OR statements.
 This is an administrator permission.||Core Administration|

 Roles and Constraints

 The following information is displayed for the user:

 - Security Roles - This displays the security roles to which the user is assigned.
 This does not include system defined roles.

 - System Defined Security Roles - This displays the system defined security roles to which the user is assigned.

-- General Constraints - Click the link to add a general constraint to all of the user's constrainable permissions.
+Select thelink to add a general constraint to all of the user's permissions that can be constrained.

 The Role Permissions section displays all of the user's permissions except for the permissions in system defined roles.
 General constraints and permission specific constraints can be added to these permissions.
 Constraints can be changed at the user level in addition to the security role level.
 If you change constraints at the user level, you are changing the constraints for just that user, rather than all users in the role.

 - To add a general constraint to all of the user's constrainable permissions, click the link in the Security Role & Constraints section.

 - To add a permission specific constraint, click the Add Constraint icon next to the appropriate permission.